mysoultan/reference-architectures/aks/secure-baseline/README.md

 ### 2. Build target network

-Microsoft's recommended baseline cluster is one in which you deploy it into a carefully planned network, sized appropriately for your needs, and with proper network observability.
-Organizations typically favor a traditional hub-spoke model.
-This may be handled by your team, or a networking team in your organization.
+Microsoft's recommended baseline cluster is one in which you deploy into a carefully planned network; sized appropriately for your needs, and with proper network observability.
+Organizations typically favor a traditional hub-spoke model, which we reflect here.
+This may be handled by a distinct networking team in your organization.
+While this is a standard hub-spoke model, there are fundamental sizing and portioning considerations included that should be understood.

 * [ ] [Build the hub-spoke network](./03-networking.md)

 ### 3. Deploying the cluster

-This is the heart of the guidance in this reference implementation; paired with strong recommendations on network topology found in the prior section.
-Here you will lay out the the Azure resources for your cluster.
-This includes not only the AKS service, but adjacent services such as WAF, Azure Monitor, Azure Container Registry, and Azure Key Vault.
+This is the heart of the guidance in this reference implementation; paired with prior strong recommendations on network topology.
+Here you will deploy the Azure resources for your cluster.
+This includes not only the AKS service, but adjacent services such as Azure Application Gateway WAF, Azure Monitor, Azure Container Registry, and Azure Key Vault.
 Also critical is that the cluster is placed under GitOps.

 * [ ] [Procure client-facing TLS Certificate](./04-client-tls.md)
 * [ ] [Deploy the AKS cluster and supporting services](./04-aks-cluster.md)